 We advise you to exercise normal safety precautions in the Solomon Islands.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Civil unrest /political tension

 Political tensions can rise with little notice.
-You should avoid any protests, large gatherings, political rallies and concerts as they may turn violent.
+You should avoid any protests, political rallies and concerts as they may turn violent.
 Opportunistic crime and looting may also occur.